Table of contents

 BMI and Other Resources:

-BMI Calculator for Athletes and Bodybuilders
+Calculator for Athletes and Bodybuilders:

 Directly applying the BMI to athletes is not recommended, as their muscle mass typically surpasses that of an average person.
 For further insights on BMI for athletes and bodybuilders, we invite you to explore our supplementary article on BMI for Athletes and Bodybuilders.